api3dao/airnode/packages/airnode-protocol/README.md

   - `admin/AirnodeTokenLock.sol`: A contract that Requesters will use to get authorized by the RequesterAuthorizer by locking in API3 tokens
+  - `admin/AirnodeTokenLockRolesWithManager.sol`: A contract that implements the roles for a AirnodeTokenLock contract that will be managed by a single account through an AccessControlRegistry
+  - `admin/AirnodeTokenPayment.sol`: A contract that Requesters will use to get authorized by the RequesterAuthorizer by making payments in a specific ERC20 token.
+This contract needs to be deployed per token.
+  - `admin/AirnodeTokenPaymentRolesWithManager.sol`: A contract that implements the roles for a AirnodeTokenPayment contract that will be managed by a single account through an AccessControlRegistry
   - `admin/AirnodeFeeRegistry.sol`: A contract that will specify the price of an endpoint for an airnode across different chains
-  - `admin/AirnodeTokenLockRolesWithManager.sol`: A contract that implements the roles for a AirnodeTokenLock contract that will be managed by a single account through an AccessControlRegistry
+  - `admin/AirnodeFeeRegistryClient.sol`: A contract to inherit for contracts that will be interacting with AirnodeFeeRegistry
   - `admin/AirnodeFeeRegistryRolesWithManager.sol`: A contract that implements the roles for a AirnodeFeeRegistry contract that will be managed by a single account through an AccessControlRegistry
   - `admin/AirnodeRequesterAuthorizerRegistry.sol`: A contract that will store the RequesterAuthorizerWithManager